 How Does Solar Work?

 In some cases, your solar panels may generate more power than you use.
-This excess energy is typically stored in solar batteries for later use.
-The higher your battery’s power capacity, the more energy it can store.
+This excess energy is typically stored in solar batteries for later use or can return to the main power grid.

 Solar devices like electric vehicle (EV) charging stations and solar carports can also be integrated with your solar system to power your electric vehicles.

 How Does Solar Generate Electricity?